 Jabari Lyles heads the Maryland chapter of GLSEN, the leading national organization championing LGBTQ issues in K-12 education.
 GLSEN Maryland seeks to ensure all Maryland schools are safe and welcoming for all students, regardless of sexual orientation, gender identity or gender expression.
 Jabari has long been “working in various positions that emphasize his passion for education and social justice activism.”

 Randi Pupkin, Executive Director, Art With a Heart

 Randi Pupkin founded Art With a Heart in March 2000, after pivoting from her law career of 14 years.
 She began teaching four art classes a week in volunerable communities, and now offers over a quarter million individual art experiences a year for Baltimore citizens.
 Those who nominated Randi make note of her “passion and dedication to the children, youth and adults of Baltimore,” which “inspires every group she works with.”

 Who is eligible?

 We are looking for community leaders, activists, artists, leaders of small or start-up nonprofit organizations, small business owners, and other innovators.
-But any resident of Baltimore City 18 years of age or older who has demonstrated commitment to social change and community engagement is eligible.
+But community leader of Baltimore 18 years of age or older who has demonstrated commitment to social change and community engagement is eligible.

 What are the selection criteria?